lobsters/lobsters/CONTRIBUTING.md

 * (Optional) Create a branch to house your changes.

-* Wrap code at 80 characters with 2-space soft tabs for Ruby code.
+* Run `bundle exec rubocop` to check the style of your Ruby.
 For other languages, use the existing style of the files being edited.
 3rd party, externally-maintained code such as Javascript libraries can remain in their own style.